WTF?!: Release

+Reception

-ReceptionWTF?! received very positive reviews, with critics split over whether the album broke new ground compared to previous releases.
+WTF?! received very positive reviews, with critics split over whether the album broke new ground compared to previous releases.
 Some felt the album explored new musical territory.
 Trey Spencer of Sputnikmusic praised the album and the band's creativity, saying KMFDM had "stepped outside of their comfort zone by ... opening up to a little experimentation."
 William Dashiell Hammett of COMA Music Magazine was strongly complimentary, saying, "The level of musicianship and creativity shown on this album is breathtaking."

 Most critics felt KMFDM stayed close to its usual sound on WTF?!.
 David Jeffries of Allmusic commented, "The 'ultra heavy beat' sounds as 'ultra' and 'heavy' as ever on WTF?!"
 He went on to say the album was "an outstanding blast of dark dancefloor destruction" and saying the album should be on "the top shelf".
 Gregory Burkart of FearNet mostly praised the album, saying that while the band doesn't "break new creative ground" on WTF?!, which he said wasn't the "heaviest, fastest or most experimental album", it was "still rock-solid, sporting some outstanding melodies and rhythms, and many memorable moments".
 Ilker Yücel of ReGen Magazine called WTF?! a "hard-hitting dose of industrial rock that is as familiar as it is unusual".
 He concluded his review by saying, "In short, it’s KMFDM by-the-numbers, and after 27 years, that's not a bad thing at all."
 Mark von Pfeiffer of Magnetic said, "WTF? is typical: electronic used to augment electric to over-human speeds and volumes, outrageous claims made in the 3rd-person".
 He also thought the album was more accessible, saying, "This is industrial, but edible for most anyone looking for a bit of roughage on their playlist."
 Petra Whiteley of Reflections of Darkness called WTF?! "a solid release bursting with power and determination".
 She also said of KMFDM, "musically they are not far of their centre and typical sound, which is not a bad thing".